For A Successful Internship Experience!

 Ask for clarifications before starting

 about our internship requirements with potential intern employers.

-Ask questions and request an internship
+Ask questions and request a

 Discuss fully the intern work schedule